The year was 2014 and Waitrose challenged me (the Spaniard, just in case you had forgotten) to come up with a Great British dish.

 Ham, egg and chips

-Simply send the husband out to the chippy, slice the ham, fry one or two eggs.
+Stick the chips in the air fryer, slice the ham, fry one or two eggs.
 Done!
+I leave the decision of pineapple or no pineapple to you.

 Disclosure: I was sent a £60 Waitrose/John Lewis gift card which I put to good use to buy the ingredients so I could experiment.
 Then I paid about £28 on top of that as I needed sophisticated things such as toilet paper, chopped tomatoes, milk etc. for the house.